-Engaging with Climate Change (2012) is one of the first books to explore in depth what climate change actually means to people.
+Engaging with Climate Change (2012) is one of the first books to explore in depth what the climate crisis actually means to people.
 It brings members of a wide range of different disciplines in the social sciences together in discussion and to introduce a psychoanalytic perspective.
 The important insights that result have real implications for policy, particularly with regard to how to relate to people when discussing the issue.

 Topics covered include: